Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage: Numerical Results

-Next, we analyzed the dependence of the FWHM of the QD spot with the intensity of the LG beam in Fig. \ref{fig:7}.
+As we observe at lower temperature the phonon effect is negligible on spot formation, we next analyzed the dependence of the FWHM of the QD spot with the intensity of the LG beam in Fig. \ref{fig:7}.
 The flat top portion of the SG beam, which exists between the spatial range $x/l=\pm1$, takes all population from the ground state to the excited state.
 The central peak develops due to the population presence in the excited state at the center $x/l=0$, where the intensity of the LG beam becomes zero.
 This is true for taking the orbital angular momentum index as 1 ($LG_0^{1}$) in Eq. (\ref{eq:LG}).
 This point singularity is the key to achieving sharp resolution at the QD center.
 The intensity peaks of the LG beam appear at $x/l=\pm1$, leading to stimulated emission from the excited state to the ground state.
 Subsequently, a dip is observed in the excited state population $\rho_{11}$ as shown in the inset of Fig. \ref{fig:7}.
 The central peak accompanied by shallow dips gives rise to a larger FWHM.
 By increasing the LG beam's intensity, the spatial distribution of the excited state population at $x/l=\pm1$ goes to zero very sharply.
 Hence, the inset of Fig. \ref{fig:7} reveals the reason behind the narrow spot size formation, which can be made possible by the doughnut beam-assisted complete excited state depopulation.
 Before the sharp fall of the FWHM the doughnut beam intensity is very low.
 By slowly increasing the doughnut beam intensity and keeping the SG beam fixed, much of the population transfers to the ground state.
 In this context, the peak after the dip in the excited state population occurs due to tail of the LG beam where the intensity is lower than $x/l=\pm1$.
 The inset of Fig. \ref{fig:7} (blue and black solid lines) illustrates these phenomena.
-The red dotted line in the inset of Fig \ref{fig:7} represents half of the central maximum, and the green solid line displays a typical case of having a side peak below half of the central maximum.
+The red dotted line in the inset of Fig. \ref{fig:7} indicates the intensity level at half of the central maximum, while the green solid line illustrates a typical scenario in which a side peak occurs below this intensity threshold.
 It is to be noted that arbitrary enhancement of the intensity up to a larger extent is prohibited because of photobleaching or may even damage the live sample \cite{photobleaching1,photobleaching2}.
-Now we explain the occurrence of side peaks due to the field intensities variation along the transverse plane.
-In Fig. \ref{fig:8}, the black solid line represents the spot size which is the same as Fig. \ref{fig:5}.
-This has the lowest side peak for $\Omega_{G}^0$ = 4.0$\gamma_n$ and $\Omega_{D}^0$ = 10.4$\gamma_n$.
-Increasing the intensity of the LG beam's spatiotemporal envelope reduces the central spot intensity, enhancing and shifting the side peak intensities to a larger spatial extent.
-This procedure leads to more residual ground state population transfer to the excited state.
-All the solid lines in Fig. \ref{fig:8} give evidence of this phenomenon.